July 14-26, 2019

 After successful completion of workshop activities, participants will:

-The Maury Project is held at the United States Naval Academy (USNA) in Annapolis, MD.
+The Maury Project is held in Annapolis, MD.
 This intensive workshop includes lectures, tutorials, seminars, research cruises, hands-on laboratory exercises, and field trips.
-Faculty members from the USNA, Navy, and National Oceanic and Atmospheric Administration (NOAA), as well as other scientists and science educators will present workshop topics.
+Faculty members from the Navy and National Oceanic and Atmospheric Administration (NOAA), as well as other scientists and science educators will present workshop topics.

 The workshop will focus on the physical foundations of oceanography and include the following topics:

-Activites typically extend from 8:00 am to 4:30 pm each day.
-A day long excursion is planned for Saturday, July 15th.
-Sunday, July 16th will be free for sightseeing and rest.
+Activities typically extend from 8:00 am to 4:30 pm EDT each day.
+A day long excursion is planned for Saturday, July 20th.
+Sunday, July 21st will be free for sightseeing and rest.

 The Chesapeake Bay can be a physically demanding environment for marine studies.
 Walking a half-mile or more in summer heat and high humidity conditions is routine several times each day.

-Special speakers will include oceanographers and senior scientists and administrators from NOAA, Navy and NSF.
+Special speakers will include oceanographers and senior scientists and administrators from NOAA, The U.S. Navy, and NASA.

-To be eligible for The Maury Project, teachers and supervisors of precollage science should:
+To be eligible for The Maury Project, teachers and supervisors of science at the K-12 level should:

-Participants will be selected to provide a national geographic distribution and a cross-section of school environments (inner city, urban, suburban and rural).
-Teachers interested in pormoting minority participation in science are strongly encouraged to apply.
+Participants will be selected to provide a national geographic distribution and a cross-section of school environments (inner city, urban, suburban, and rural).
+Teachers interested in promoting minority participation in science are strongly encouraged to apply.

-All completed applications should be postmarked by March 20, 2017, although late applications will be considered if workshop vacancies exist.
-Initial notification of workshop awards and alternates will be made by letter.
+All completed applications should be submitted by April 1, 2019.
+Initial notification of workshop awards and alternates will be made via email.

-In selecting individuals for participation and otherwise in the administration of this workshop, the American Meteorological Society will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.
+In selecting individuals for participation and otherwise in the administration of this workshop, the AMS will not discriminate on the basis of race, gender, religion, national origin, age, disability, sexual orientation, marital status, and status as a Vietnam Era or disabled veteran.

-Participants may earn three semester hours of graduate credit in EAS 515: Selected Topics in Ocean Science Studies through the California University of Pennsylvania upon satisfactory completion of the workshop and the submission of a follow-up report of their two peer-training sessions.
+Participants who complete all course requirements, including the submission of a follow-up report on their two peer-training sessions, will earn three semester hours of graduate credit in EAS 515: Selected Topics in Ocean Science Studies through the California University of Pennsylvania.

-Credit will be awarded at the end of the Fall 2017 semester and may be applied to a post-baccalaureate certificate from California University's School of Graduate Studies and Research.
+Credit will be awarded upon successful course completion and may be applied to a post-baccalaureate certificate from California University's School of Graduate Studies and Research.

-Participants will be expected to stay in housing accommodations arranged by the American Meteorological Society as the workshop will be intensive and involve several evening meetings.
-Informal interaction among participants during meals, evenings and on the weekend will be an integral component of the workshop.
+Participants will be expected to stay in housing accommodations arranged by the AMS, as the workshop will be intensive and involve several evening meetings.
+Informal interaction among participants during meals, evenings, and on the weekend will be an integral component of the workshop.